Consumer Protection Strategy

 Safety Ensure that consumer safety is at the core of the design, development and distribution of National Lottery products, and that all consumers are able to make informed choices about play and support services.Back to the top

 Camelot supports independent research, studies and conferences that contribute to the wider understanding of problem gambling.
 We use online player data to establish definitions of healthy and problem play which helps us understand triggers of problem play and fraud.
-Camelot has made additional contributions to GambleAware to fund further research into participation of young people in gambling.
-These include a literature review of children and young people’s gambling, and research to develop an understanding of young people in relation to gambling and gambling–related harm.
+Research is fundamental to improving our understanding of and approach to problem gambling.
+Camelot has also increased its annual contribution to GambleAware, an independent charity that funds research, education and treatment services to help minimise gambling-related harm in Great Britain.

-All Camelot employees are trained to understand our commitments to Consumer Protection and support them in their daily operations, with extra training for those who directly impact consumers.
+All Camelot employees are trained to understand our commitments to Consumer Protection and support them in their daily operations, with extra training for those in direct contact with consumers.
+All Contact Centre employees are trained on how to spot signs of excessive play and what to do as a result, as well as receiving monthly Player Protection knowledge tests.
 Regular on–going awareness is driven through our internal communications channels.

 Camelot provides information and training to National Lottery retailers about their responsibilities towards Consumer Protection issues via regular retailer training, our bi–monthly retailer magazine ‘Jackpot’, and with posters and stickers for their shops.
-Our mystery shopper scheme and a sales refusal register help us gain assurance that our safeguards to prevent underage play are effective.
+We continue to explore ways in which we can strengthen the prevention of excessive play in retail, and our mystery shopper scheme and a sales refusal register help us gain assurance that our safeguards to prevent underage play are effective.
 We retain the right to remove the retailer’s terminal and terminate their retail agreement at any time for failure to implement sufficient safeguards.

 Camelot’s digital platforms offer protection to players from excessive and underage play.
 A rigorous registration process incorporating age verification checks is key to this protection.
 Once the player is authorised they are provided with information and tools to help them make informed decisions about their play, manage their experience and avoid excessive play.
-These tools include things such as account limits, play limits, wallet load limits and self exclusion.
+These tools include things such as account limits, play limits, wallet load limits, session time reminders, online self-exclusion and short-term breaks.
 A full list of tools can be found on The National Lottery website.

 We aim to encourage more players to use our online control tools, which are positioned prominently on our website to make them more accessible.
 During the period when players are still new to playing online we will include further messaging about Responsible Play to maximise effectiveness.

-We have been working in partnership with behavioural analytics company, Featurespace, to try and spot patterns of behaviour that may amount to problem play.
-Alongside this we have been trialling different intervention types to see what is most effective at changing players behaviour over time.
-We’re the first lottery operator to collaborate with Featurespace and we’re proud that this pioneering research will make sure our players continue to have fun, with all the tools necessary to make sure they can stay in control of their playing habits.
+Using a behavioural analytics model created by Camelot’s data scientists, we try and spot patterns of behaviour that may amount to problem play.
+Alongside this, we have been trialling different methods to see what is most effective at changing player behaviour over time.
+We will be able to use our learnings to continuously improve our model and the way in which we approach player protection.
+We will continue to review the interventions to make sure our players continue to have fun, with all the tools necessary to make sure they can stay in control of their playing habits.

 Our digital platforms undergo an annual independent review by GamCare, providing assurance that we are compliant with good practice in consumer protection and helps inform the evolution of our consumer protection strategy.